 One of the best road trips to do in Ireland has to be the Wild Atlantic Way.
 It is an absolutely incredible coastal drive that spans 2,500 km across the west coast of Ireland.
-In this guide we have come up with a 5 day Wild Atlantic Way itinerary to help you plan your own trip.
-We cover some of the more popular tourist attractions as well as showing you some hidden gems along way.
-So here is our Wild Atlantic Way route planner.
+There are parts of the Wild Atlantic Way that are hugely popular like the Ring of Kerry, and then there are some really amazing hidden gems that the tourists haven’t yet flocked to, like Sligo.

 - Wild Atlantic Way itinerary and background

 - How long do you need for your Wild Atlantic Way road trip?

 - Wild Atlantic Way route planner – tips

 - Wild Atlantic Way guide to getting here

 - Wild Atlantic Way Route Planner – where to start

 - Wild Atlantic Way Itinerary -car rental tips

 - Wild Atlantic Way in 5 days – what to see